app-generator/django-routing-sample/README.md

 ```

-The new medthod invoke `random()` from Python core library, convert the result to a string and return the result.
+The new method invoke `random()` from Python core library, convert the result to a string and return the result.

 **The browser output**